Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Behavior

-American PikaThe American pika is diurnal, or active in the day.
-It spends most of the day foraging for food; guarding its territory; watching for predators like eagles, hawks, coyotes, bobcats, foxes, ermine, and weasels and sunning itself on the rocks.
+American PikaThe American pika is diurnal.
+Diurnal animals are active in the day.
+It spends most of the day sunning itself on the rocks; foraging for food; guarding its territory; or watching for predators like eagles, hawks, coyotes, bobcats, foxes, ermine, and weasels.